Main

 • RESPONSIBLE CONSUMPTION AND PRODUCTION

-• We have created an individual procurement policy for palm oil, which is recognized as a product that has a significant environmental and social impact.
+1. We have implemented controls including creating individual procurement policies for palm oil and paper which are recognized as products that have a significant environmental and social impact.

 • GOOD HEALTH AND WELL-BEING